Drawing of the future cabin

 MITOC partnered with Maclay Architects to design a new bunkhouse for Camelot which will be located approximately 100m from the existing cabin.
 The new bunkhouse will contain five bedrooms (sleeping ten persons each), a large central hallway, and a covered deck.
 We anticipate the cost of the new bunkhouse to be approximately $500,000.

 With the design now complete, we are actively seeking donations.
-If you are able, please consider donating to help us hit our fundraising target in 2024.
-We are breaking ground on site preparation in 2024, and fundraising permitting, we will complete the new bunkhouse in late 2024 or early 2025.
+If you are able, please consider donating to help us hit our fundraising target in 2025.
+We broke ground on site preparation in 2024, and fundraising permitting, we will complete the new bunkhouse in 2025.
 This project will ensure we can fulfill our mission for the next generation of MITOCers.

-Winter School 2024
+Winter School 2025

 Do you enjoy being outdoors but don’t know what to do when the temperature drops?
 Do you live for summer but suffer in winter?
 Are you cooped up from November to March?
 Don’t hide from the cold — celebrate winter!
 During IAP, participate in MIT Outing Club’s Winter School, where you can have fun learning skills like cross-country skiing, snowshoeing, ice climbing and more.
 Winter School is MITOC’s crash course in cold weather activities.